 Having been to the vast majority of Nordic countries, I can tell you – our northern friends know how to rustle up a damned good meal and Iceland is no exception.
-I don’t think I’ve ever had a bad meal in Reykjavik (I have regular dreams about the Skyr at Laundromat Cafe) and even out in the middle of nowhere, I’ve tucked into a burger only to discover that it’s the best damn thing I’ve ever eaten in my life.
+I don’t think I’ve ever had a bad feed in Reykjavik (I have regular dreams about the Skyr at Laundromat Cafe) and even out in the middle of nowhere, I’ve tucked into a burger only to discover that it’s the best darn thing I’ve ever eaten in my life.

 And if anything – why not indulge in some of the local cuisine?
 Sheep’s head for tea, anyone?